Telegram-Mini-Apps/telegram-apps/apps/docs/packages/telegram-apps-bridge/events.md

 off('viewport_changed', listener);
 ```

-To call the listener only once, use the third boolean argument:
+To call the listener only once, the third boolean argument is used:

 ```typescript
 import { on } from '@telegram-apps/bridge';